JasonYang60/pysz/README.md

 ```

 ## TODO list:
-add more config setup interfaces\
-support more flexibility of data I/O beyond just from file system\
-test openMP and other utils && features
+to test openMP and other utils && features \
+more data types to be supported